MRtrix3/MRtrix3.github.io/README.md

 ### Adding author information: _data/authors.yml

-Please add an entry to this file to link between your name and github account (along with other metadata).
+Please add an entry in this file to link between your name and github account (along with other metadata).
 Sample entry

 ```
 - name: Joe Smoe